hirschsn/kdpart/README.md

 ro = n.ro();
 ```

-*Be careful*: Currenlty, all code is implemented in headers only.
+*Be careful*: Currently, all code is implemented in headers only.
 Include it at most in one single in your whole project.

-## TODO

- - Needs reasonable structuring into implementation and header

 ## License